utsavns96/CS441_Fall2022_HW1/README.md

 | 9 | Unit Test for Log string starting with timestamp regex negative | (1.)
 Load the sample string <br> (2.)
 Load the timestamp substring from the value <br> (3.)
 Assert that the timestamp regular expression is not satisfied | The log string should successfuly be identified as not starting with a timestamp | The log string is successfuly identified as not starting with a timestamp | Pass |
 | 10 | Unit Test for timestamp between time window positive | (1.)
 Load config file application.conf <br> (2.)
 Load the functionality configs <br> (3.) load value to check for <br>(4.)
 Assert that the timestamp value specified lies between the start and end time that we fetch from the funcconfig | The timestamp should be correctly identified as lying between our time window | The timestamp is  correctly identified as lying between our time window | Pass |
 | 11 | Unit Test for timestamp between time window negative | (1.)
 Load config file application.conf <br> (2.)
 Load the functionality configs <br> (3.) load value to check for <br>(4.)
 Assert that the timestamp value specified does not lie between the start and end time that we fetch from the funcconfig | The timestamp should be correctly identified as lying outside our time window | The timestamp is correctly identified as lying outside our time window | Pass |

+---

+## Limitations:
+1) If the user is running the program locally, they must have Java 8 (or above), sbt 1.6 and Hadoop 3.x.x installed.
+2
+2) The program can handle multiple files in the same input folder if the user wishes to split the file, but it cannot handle input files at different locations.
+3) The user must have the ability to grant Read/Write permissions to the group Users for the LogFileGenerator project folder.
+This usually requires Administrator access.
+4) The functionality for changing the name and extension of the output file works only when running locally (i.e., it does not change the name and extension in S3 when running the program on AWS EMR).